 Through my work I aim to bridge art, biology, and education to encourage others to view the world with a more curious and conscious eye.
 My personal work depicts intimate ecological portraits, often focusing on species interactions and cycles.
 I otherwise enjoy portraying nature in various contexts, whether it take the form of a detailed scientific illustration or a colorful children's book.
 Though I work largely in graphite, colored pencil, gouache, and digital media, I love working with any substance that allows expression of fine detail and texture.

-Aside from illustration, I ride and repair bikes, play hours of fetch, and maintain a relatively tidy but wild garden.
+Aside from illustration, I ride and repair bikes, play hours of fetch, and maintain a relatively tidy garden.
 I live on the Eastern edge of the Flint Hills of Kansas with three pup companions, a human companion, and a small flock of chickens.